TommyNeeld/PythonBootcamp/README.md

 *If you already have Anaconda installed, skip to step 2.*

 1. Install Anaconda for Windows and Python 3.7 from https://www.anaconda.com/distribution/#windows (install the 'Graphical Installer' to avoid compilcations opening .pkg files).
 Follow the installation instructions and keep everything as-per the default.
-2. Open the `anaconda prompt (anaconda3)` by pressing the Windows button and searching `anaconda prompt` and run the command: `conda install -c conda-forge wordcloud -y` from the anaconda prompt to install all modules required during this bootcamp.
+2. Open the `anaconda prompt (anaconda3)` by pressing the Windows button and searching `anaconda prompt` and run the command: `conda install -c conda-forge -c plotly --file requirements.txt -y` from the anaconda prompt to install all modules required during this bootcamp.
 If you get the error 'CondaHTTPError: HTTP 000 CONNECTION FAILED ...' then you may need to use a network without a firewall or set a proxy.
 5. Open the `anaconda navigator (anaconda3)` by pressing the Windows button and searching `anaconda navigator`.
 Launch a jupyter notebook session.
 This should load a UI in your default browser.
 On the left panel navigate to the `PythonBootcamp` directory and open the file `Bootcamp.ipynb`.
 You could also open the `anaconda prompt (anaconda3)`, navigate to the `PythonBootcamp` directory and type `jupyter notebook` in the command prompt.

 ## Bootcamp aims: